This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 It looks sleek and provides a comfortable fit allowing angel wing movement, i.e., it doesn’t ride up your back when you swing your arms.
 It’s waterproof and breathable and performs well in both of these key areas.

 The Precip is a lightweight rain jacket that is durable and packs away in its own pocket to be easily stowed away.
 The hood is fully adjustable, performs well, and offers a stiff brim, which is always handy to help maintain visibility in bad weather.

 Some other features of note are the DriClime® chin guard, the Velcro cuffs and the storm flap which all lend themselves to keeping you secure and dry.
 The Precip also features two zippered hand pockets.

 - As you can probably guess, a jacket with the name Helium is going to be very light

 - Jacket packs away easily into its own pocket, and it is, of course, easy to carry along in a pack

 - The jacket offers a very good range of mobility and works well for layering, wearing a helmet for climbing, etc.

 - The Helium is a 2.5 layer jacket with a waterproof membrane and breathable capabilities that work well

-- No hand pockets in the jacket so nowhere to put a few things away for easy access, it can be a pro or a con
+- No hand pockets in the jacket so nowhere to put a few things away for easy access, which can be viewed as a pro or a con

 Outdoor Research Helium II Rain Jacket for Men Features Summary: